All Episodes

 All right.

-Uh so all right.
+So, all right.

-So I just think that the big here's the thing.
+So I just think that the big, here's the thing.

-The if you look at every candidate, they all support the Green New Deal, including Biden.
+If you look at every candidate, they all support the Green New Deal, including Biden.

 He doesn't even know what the Green New Deal is.

-Two trillion dollars on the Green New Deal.
+$2 trillion on the Green New Deal.

 No oil, no gas.